vigor1456/breast-cancer-feature-pipeline/README.md

 ## Key Findings

-- The top features most strongly associated with malignancy across all models and methods are:
+- The top features most strongly associated with malignancy across all models and methods are (as per the naming in the original dataset):
   - `concave points (worst)`
   - `perimeter (worst)`
   - `radius (worst)`